rgujju/STM32_Base_Project/README.md

 | GDB utilities | GDB dashboard |
 | GDB server | openocd |

+### Installation
+#### Method 1
+- Clone complete repo including submodules
+  `git clone --recurse-submodules --depth 1 --single-branch https://github.com/rgujju/STM32_Base_Project <your_project_name>`
+  But the problem with this is the CMSIS and FreeRTOS repos (submodules) are huge due to history and takes time to download.

+#### Method 2
+- Clone this repo only and change paths of CMSIS and FreeRTOS in the **CmakeLists.txt** to the ones you already have.
+  `git clone --depth 1 --single-branch https://github.com/rgujju/STM32_Base_Project <your_project_name>`

 ### Usage
 - **components** folder includes external libraries like RTOS, HAL, CMSIS, unity, and FFF mostly as git submodules.
 - **modules** folder contains sources for individual parts which can be unit tested.